mouseless/baked/unreleased.md

   `injectPageContext` and `providePageContext` respectively
 - `Inputs` now doesn't have a layout styling, any component that uses it should wrap it and introduce `flex` styling
-- `QueryBoundInputs` is now removed, use `Inputs` with all of its input's `queryBound` set to `true` to get the same behavior
+- `QueryBoundInputs` is now removed, use `Inputs` with all of its inputs' `queryBound` set to `true` to get the same behavior
   - `QueryBoundInputs` was passing `uniqueKey` to `onChanged` event, but `Inputs` pass an event object `{ uniqueKey, values }`